kikrishn/Blog/_posts/2020-11-18-quick-analysis-trick-4.md

     $\text{blah} + O \left ( \frac{1}{n} \right )$ and $\text{blah} - O \left ( \frac{1}{n} \right )$.

     This is a pretty minor thing, but it's led to notably more comfort on my part, since my brain tends to implicitly make positivity assumptions when I'm not looking.
-Explicitly writing down when thinggs can be negative forces my brain to pay extra attention to it.
+Explicitly writing down when things can be negative forces my brain to pay extra attention to it.

 Then (rewriting as a summation as well) we get